 Although jeans offer more protection than say, sweatpants, they sure aren’t going to stop your legs from being shredded down to the bone when you get pinned under your low-sided motorcycle at 70 miles an hour.
 That’s what leather pants are for.

 Riding-specific leather motorcycle pants will offer you the maximum amount of leg protection possible when braving the harsh realities of a concrete jungle or racetrack.
-Often built with protective armor and reinforced in all the key ‘shred-zones’, this will be your best option to combat road rash and bruised hips.
+Often built with protective armor and reinforced in all the key ‘shred-zones’, these pants will be your best option to combat road rash and bruised hips.

 Best Casual Leather Pants

-A protective legwear option that is safe and also stylish can be very enticing to some riders.
+A protective leg-wear option that is safe and also stylish can be very enticing to some riders.
 Having the ability to walk into your local coffee shop without needing to strip-down to enjoy an hour of reading over a refreshing beverage is always a plus.

 Here’s a little scenario for you; you’re cruising with your motorcycle buddies to grab fish and chips somewhere.
 Do you take your $1500 Dainese full-leather racing suit off when you get there?
 Where do you put it?

-You shouldn’t have to bother with any of that, because thanks to this blog post you now have a great pair of casual leather pants that are both comfortable and safe, negating the need to remove them at your destination so you don’t look like a Power Ranger getting a drink on his day off.
+You shouldn’t have to bother with any of that, because thanks to this blog post, you now have a great pair of casual leather pants that are both comfortable and safe, negating the need to remove them at your destination so you don’t look like a Power Ranger getting a drink on his day off.

-These chaps are constructed with a matte finish high-quality leather and feature a poly/mesh liner down the legs to more comfortable.
+These chaps are constructed with a matte finish high-quality leather and feature a poly/mesh liner down the legs to be more comfortable.
 Getting into your pockets can be a little difficult at times when you have pants on top of your pants, so these come with deep pockets to remedy that issue.

-For a slightly pricier option in the over-pant/casual category, we have chosen these Icon Contra 2 Leather Overpants due to their careful blend of premium leather and textile construction.
-Sometimes wearing a pant that is 100% leather can be uncomfortable for longer riding sessions due to the stiff nature of leather.
+For a slightly pricier option in the over-pant/casual category, we have chosen these Icon Contra 2 Leather Overpants, due to their careful blend of premium leather and textile construction.
+Sometimes wearing a pant that is 100% leather can be uncomfortable for longer riding sessions, due to the stiff nature of leather.
 You won’t have that issue with the Contra 2.

 Best Sport Leather Pants

 The thigh areas feature high-density perforation panels, and all the stretch zones are accordion leather to ensure the pants move with you.
-If you’re getting hot while riding on top of a 100-degree superbike engine, you needn’t worry as these pants come with zipper vents and an internal mesh lining to keep you cool and mobile.
+If you’re getting hot while riding on top of a 100-degree superbike engine, you needn’t worry—as these pants come with zipper vents and an internal mesh lining to keep you cool and mobile.

 Although they may not offer the most protection possible, the First Manufacturing Alexis Leather Pants are definitely an upgrade from your standard run-of-the-mill jeans.
 These pants are made out of soft-milled cowhide and have a low rise fit.

-The outer shell features Monaco Performance cowhide, Dynax mesh, and PWRIshell 500d stretch material in all the movement areas to keep them comfortable and safe.
-Reflection panels are also featured in these pants to keep you visible in low-light scenarios making them the perfect pant for long rides or tours late into the night.
+The outer shell features Monaco Performance cowhide, Dynax mesh, and PWR | shell 500d stretch material in all the movement areas to keep them comfortable and safe.
+Reflection panels are also featured in these pants to keep you visible in low-light scenarios, making them the perfect pant for long rides or touring late into the night.

-When purchasing a $400+ pair of pants it’s important to not miss out on any key features or safety components.
-REV’IT’s Ignition 3 pants cover all the bases making them the best pant option on this list (sorry boys).
+When purchasing a $400+ pair of pants, it’s important to not miss out on any key features or safety components.
+REV’IT’s Ignition 3 pants cover all the bases—making them the best pant option on this list (sorry boys).